thebravoman/software_engineering_2015/c37_url_tasks/README.md

 2. Make it available over an url
 3. The url should be able to accept params as "?a=...&b=...&c=..."
 4. Submit this url as the first line in the submission file
-5. Return the answers x1 and x2 in ASC order
+5. Return the solutions x1 and x2 in ASC order.
+If there is not solution then return "No solution"

 # Task 2, Quadratic Json